 ECONOMIC EMPOWERMENT - FOOD SECURITY

-ICCO is implementing the Microfinance, Agri-finance and Value Chains (MAVC), a four years (2014 - 2018) project implemented and co-financed by ICCO and the Embassy of the Kingdom of the Netherlands.
+ICCO is implementing the Microfinance, Agri-finance and Value Chains (MAVC), from 2014 to 2019.
+The project is implemented and co-financed by ICCO and the Embassy of the Kingdom of the Netherlands.

 The MAVC project aims to increase the income and food security of 150,000 households through better access to rural microfinance and an integrated approach to development and value chain financing.